Afro-Asians: Nigeria

 Since the 1970s, Nigeria has seen a slow, but steady, increase in the immigrant Filipino population drawn by the oil industry.
 Established in 1973, the Philippine Barangay Society of Nigeria addresses issues specific to over 1,700 Nigerized Filipinos living in the country.
 This acculturation has resulted in a small but growing, number of biracial Nigerian Filipinos births.
 Most of these children are parented by Filipino mothers and Nigerian fathers.

-Réunion
+A Chinese man abandoned his Nigerian Ogun girlfriend Tope Samuel with their child in Ogun state.

+Reunion

 The native Kaf population has a diverse range of ancestry stemming from colonial Indian and Chinese peoples.
 They also descend from African slaves brought from countries like Mozambique, Guinea, Senegal, Madagascar, Tanzania and Zambia to the island.

-Most population of Réunion Creoles who are of mixed ancestry and make up the majority of the population.
-Interracial marriages between European men and Chinese men with African women, Indian women, Chinese women, Madagascar women were also common.
-In 2005, a genetic study on the racially mixed people of Réunion found the following.
-For maternal (mitochondrial) DNA, the haplogroups are Indian (44%), East Asian (27%), European/Middle Eastern (19%) or African (10%).
-The Indian lineages are M2, M6 and U2i, the East Asian ones are E1, D5a, M7c, and F (E1 and M7c also found only in South East Asia and in Madagascar), the European/Middle Eastern ones are U2e, T1, J, H, and I, and the African ones are L1b1, L2a1, L3b, and L3e1.
+Most Réunion Creoles are of mixed ancestry and make up the majority of the population.
+Interracial marriages between European men and Chinese men with African women, Indian women, Chinese women and Madagascar women were also common.

-For paternal (Y-chromosome) DNA, the haplogroups are European/Middle Eastern (85%) or East Asian (15%).
-The European lineages are R1b and I, the Middle Eastern one E1b1b1c (formerly E3b3) (also found in Northeast Africa), and the East Asian ones are R1a (found in many parts of the world including Europe and Central and Southern Asia but the particular sequence has been found in Asia) and O3.